rafatower/curriculum/05-advanced-javascript/02_advanced_functions.md

 Actually, all arguments are always given a default value, which is `undefined`, unless a different default value is given in the definition of the function.
-This is useful when we want to create functions that In particular, this means that a function can always be called
+In particular, this means that a function can always be called with less arguments than appear in the definition (sometimes the functions then just check if they are `=== undefined` and change their behavior depending on that).
+We don't recommend writing code in such a way.

 ### Variadic functions